vivianmunguia/vivianmunguia/README.md

 # My name is Vivian Munguía

-🌱 I’m currently learning on Platzi, I'm taking courses to become a web developer.
+🌱 I’m currently taking courses to become a web developer. <br>
+📖 I have worked with C# and Xamarin.